Nicaragua Food Guide

 Region: National

-A popular street food made with soft corn tortillas, cheese, pickled onions, and cream.
-The cheese is rolled in the tortilla and topped with onions and cream.
+A street-food favorite built from soft corn tortillas, cheese, pickled onions, and cream.
+The cheese gets rolled inside the tortilla, then the onions and cream go on top.

 Allergens: